ARE YOU NEW TO HEATING OIL IN DE, MD, & PA?

 WHAT TO DO WHEN YOUR OIL FURNACE HAS NO HEAT

 No heat checklist on your oil fired furnace.

 1. Check your thermostat.

 Make sure your thermostat is set to heat and set high enough to call for heat, meaning the desired temperature is higher than the room temperature.
 Also, make sure if your thermostat requires batteries, the batteries are good.

 2. Make sure you have oil in your tank.

-Locate your tank: Your oil tank is more than likely in the basement or outside the house relatively close.
-It’s a big metal tank.
+Locate your tank: Your oil tank is more than likely in the basement or outside the house, relatively close.
+It’s a giant metal tank.
 Do you know how to read your oil tank gauge?

 Find the fuel gauge: Your oil gauge is a clear tube with a float inside and will be located on top of the oil tank.
 A standard residential oil tank holds 275 gallons.
 Based on that size, the following readings indicate how many gallons of oil your tank contains.
 The float goes up and down according to how much fuel is in the tank:

 - 1/4 = 70 gallons

 Reading your gauge is like reading the gas gauge in your car.
 If the float is not visible at the bottom of the tube, the tank is empty or close to empty.
 See Hillside’s Tank Chart.